 Getting Around in Los Angeles

 Los Angeles is big — really big.
-Part city, part county, part region, the landscape alone covers 469 square miles and fits over 10 million people, eclipsing cities like San Francisco, Chicago, and New York in size and breadth.
-That’s great news for diners who want to experience huge concentrations of cuisines from large expat communities, be it Armenian, Vietnamese, Thai, Chinese, or beyond.
-It’s not so good for people who expect to easily jaunt from one side of the city to the other in a matter of minutes.
+Part city, part county, part region, the landscape alone covers 469 square miles and fits over 10 million people in just the county, not including outer regions like Orange, Riverside, and Ventura counties.
+LA itself far eclipses cities like San Francisco, Chicago, and New York in size and breadth.
+That’s great news for diners who want to experience huge concentrations of cuisines from large communities, be it Armenian, Vietnamese, Thai, Chinese, or beyond.
+It’s not so good for people who expect to want to be able to get around.

 - Steal the Show at These West Hollywood Restaurants

 - Escape to the Gorgeous Desert Scenes of Palm Springs

 - Venice Is Where the Cool Kids Hang Out